How to Make Delicious Nigerian Beans Cakes (Moi Moi)

 A Delicious Nigerian Dish

 Beans are highly valued not only for their high protein content but also for their versatility.
 They can be used in so many different dishes.
-There are many different species of beans, but the one we will use in this particular dish is the black eyed peas.
+There are many different species of beans, but the one we will use in this particular dish is the black-eyed pea.

 Beans cakes, popularly called moi moi in Nigeria, is a delicious dish that is easy to prepare, inexpensive and highly nutritious.
 It is a dish that cuts across the different local ethnic groups and is also enjoyed by foreigners.
 It can be served for breakfast, lunch or dinner.